ruizb/glossary-typescript/README.md

 ### Type assertion

-[Type assertions](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions), frequently named _type casting_ wrongly, let you tell the compiler "trust me, I know a type more suitable for this value than the one you inferred".
+[Type assertions](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions), frequently mistakenly named _type casting_, let the developer tell the compiler "trust me, I know a type more suitable for this value than the one you inferred".
 Contrary to casting in other languages, assertions don't change the structure of the value, they don't have any impact at runtime.
-The language assumes you did the runtime checks before using a type assertion, so it's your responsibility to make sure a value has the correct type when using an assertion.
+The language assumes the developer did the runtime checks before using a type assertion, so it's the developer's responsibility to make sure a value has the correct type when using an assertion.

-There are 2 ways to use a type assertion, either by using the `as X` keyword, or `<X>` syntax.
+There are 2 ways to use a type assertion, either by using the `as X` keyword, or the `<X>` syntax.

 ##### Example